tuul-ai/robotbuilder/Lesson_1.md

 [![Data Augmentation Evolution](assets/data_aug.mov)](assets/data_aug.mov)

-## The Robotics Paradox
+## Moravec's Paradox

-One of the fascinating paradoxes in AI is that tasks humans find difficult (like playing chess or generating text) have proven easier for AI to master than tasks toddlers can do effortlessly (like manipulating objects or walking).
+One of the fascinating paradoxes in AI is that tasks humans find difficult (like playing chess or generating legal text or so called intelligent tasks) have proven easier for AI to master than tasks toddlers can do effortlessly (like manipulating objects or walking).

 Robotic manipulation remains challenging despite advances in language models because: